 The Buzzards Bay Railroad Station houses the Canal Area Chamber of Commerce offices.

-A tugboat from New York Central Railroad sits in the rotary.
+A tugboat from New York Central Railroad used to sit in the rotary.

 The power of nature is displayed by this tree which split a huge boulder as it grew.